-CLFD completed the divestiture of its Nestor Cables business segment on November 11, 2025, transforming from a two-segment company to a single-segment operation focused on broadband infrastructure.
+CLFD completed the divestiture of its Nestor Cables business segment in November 2025, transitioning from a two-segment to single-segment operating structure.

 Gross profit expanding — improving pricing power or product mix shift toward higher-margin offerings.